KarolZieba2003/Dynamic-Modeling-of-RL-and-RLC-Circuits-in-MATLAB/README.md

 ### Exercise 2: RLC Circuit (2nd Order System)

-Analyzes the impact of component values ($C$) on the system's damping.
+Analyzes the impact of capacity ($C$) on the system's damping.
 The plots below show the difference between an underdamped and a critically damped system.

 | Underdamped (C < C_crit) | Critically Damped (C = C_crit) |
 | :---: | :---: |